 - Summer school – intensive, targeted courses with international faculty

-- Training in generic skills – courses in scientific writing, presentation, innovation, and communication.
+- Training in generic skills – workshops in scientific writing, innovation, and more.

-- Travel- and accommodation grants – available to all NRSN members who participate in our activities
+- Travel- and accommodation grants – to all members who participate in our activities

-- Funding of courses and events – development of new PhD courses, seminars, and invitation of international guest lecturers
+- Funding of courses and events – development of (new) PhD courses and seminars

 News and events

 NRSN offers individual grants to members who wish to attend courses or other research training activities abroad.
 Deadline for application: 1 March 2015.

 The NRSN logo is developed by our member Sigrid Aune de Rodez Benavent and finalized by professional designer Camilla Næristorp.
 We hope the logo will contribute to make the research school and our activities known across the whole neuroscience community in Norway and create a unique and strong identity.

 - Registration deadline 15 February 2015

 - Registration is closed